 your home country before you come to the U.S. You will NOT be able to apply for the IDL in the U.S.

 - Apply for an international driver's license here.

 - Immigration Resources: Check out the EducationUSA and ICE sites for helpful information regarding immigration and living in the U.S.

-- Flight Arrangements: Make flight arrangements to arrive at the Chicago O'Hare Airport by Wednesday, August 20th at 5:00 pm for a one time only pick up.
-If you cannot make arrangements for this date, you must make flight arrangements to the Fort Wayne International Airport.
-Remember, you must be here for International Orientation, held Thursday, August 21, 2014.
-Contact the International Community Coordinator with your flight information two weeks prior to your arrival.
+- Undergraduate Students: Make flight arrangements to arrive at the Fort Wayne International Airport on Thursday, January 8th.
+Remember, you must be here for International Orientation, held Friday, January 9th, 2015.
+Contact International Community Services with your flight information AT LEAST two weeks prior to your arrival.